-Course Requirements and Policies:
+Course Requirements:

 - 1. Be on time and regularly attend class. - 2.
-Be responsible for the learning process, including preparation for class such as reading and homework; participate in class discussions including asking relevant questions; collect assignments and/or notes from instructor if absent; and accept responsibility for not understanding an assignment or failing an assignment. - 3.
+Be responsible for the learning process, including preparation for class such as reading and homework; participate in class discussions including asking relevant questions; collect assignments and/or notes if absent; and accept responsibility for not understanding an assignment or failing an assignment. - 3.
 Be responsible for having an appropriate attitude and for using appropriate

 - language for an academic environment; avoid condescending, inflammatory, or profane rhetoric whether verbal or written. - 4.
 Maintain respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning. - 5.
 Act courteously to others especially by not becoming a distraction in class. - 6.
 Submit all assignments in accordance with due dates, formats, and requirements.
-All tests and quizzes must be completed in this classroom, and all essays must be submitted in this classroom.
-Work is due when or before class begins whether you are present or absent. - 7.
-Avoid all forms of cheating and plagiarism on all assignments including improper collaboration - 8.
-Ask questions when something is unclear.
-You are responsible for your own learning. - 9.
-Dual Credit English Language Arts students will not be allowed to audit another language class or take a content mastery class for language. - 10.
-Students that make below a face value grade of 70% (without ten points added) the first six weeks grading period will be removed and placed in the corresponding regular course. - 11.
-Students making below a face value grade of 70% (without ten points added) in any succeeding six weeks grading period will be place on probation for the remainder of the school year. - 12.
-If a student's grade falls below a face value of 70% (without ten points added) for a second time, a student will be removed for the remainder of the year and placed in a corresponding regular course. - 13.
-Any student that falls below 70% (without ten points added) at semester in an honors course will be placed in the corresponding regular course.
+All tests and quizzes must be completed in this classroom, and all papers must be submitted in this classroom. - 7.
+Avoid all forms of cheating and plagiarism on all assignments including improper collaboration. - 8.
+Ask a question when something is unclear.